What is Colonic Manometry?

 - Some medications may interfere with this test.
 You may be asked to stop certain medications up to 72 hours before the test.

-- Reassure your child that you will be with him/her during the entire test.
+- Reassure your child that you will be with them during the entire test.

 During the Test

 - A pediatric anesthesiologist will administer anesthesia, a gas that helps your child sleep during the test.

 - Your child will have an intravenous (IV) line to keep them hydrated.

 - The doctor will place the tube that will be used for this test.
 The tube will go through the rectum and into the colon.
 The placement of this tube will be done using a colonoscope.
 A colonoscope is a hose-like tube with a light and camera at the end used to look at the colon.
 The colonoscope will then be taken out and the tube will be left inside the colon.
 It will extend from the colon, out through the rectum, and secured in place with tape to your child's inner thigh.

 - Your child will go to the recovery room or the wake-up room to wake up.
 Your child will then be taken to a room for the remainder of the test.

 - Your child will need to remain in bed for the remainder of that day and part of the next.

 - Your child must use a bedpan, urinal or diaper instead of going to the restroom.